-Titan is a hybrid-architecture Cray® XK7™ system with a theoretical peak performance exceeding 27,000 trillion calculations per second (27 petaflops).
+Decommissioned in August 2019, Titan was a hybrid-architecture Cray® XK7™ system with a theoretical peak performance exceeding 27,000 trillion calculations per second (27 petaflops).

 A conduit for large-scale scientific discovery by pre- and post-processing and analysis of simulation data.

-Eos, a 736-node Cray® XC30™, provides a space for tool and application porting, small scale jobs to prepare capability runs on Titan, as well as software generation, verification, and optimization.
+Decommissioned in August 2019, Eos, a 736-node Cray® XC30™, provided a space for tool and application porting, small scale jobs to prepare capability runs on Titan, as well as software generation, verification, and optimization.

 Wombat is a single rack cluster based on the 64-bit ARM architecture.
 This system is available to support computer science research projects aimed at exploring the ARM architecture.